Ludoclt/SpotifAds/README.md

 ## Additional Notes

-- The application requires .NET 5, but if the installation setup worked correctly you don't have to worry about it, otherwise install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)
+- The application requires .NET 5, but if the installation setup worked correctly and if you agreed to install it when asked to do so you don't have to worry about it, otherwise install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)

 - I deliberately prevent the execution of the application if it is not installed in the user folder to avoid problems with automatic start or installation of certificates.
 So please use the default directory location in the installation setup